-Diesel engines, non-alcoholic beverages and refined petroleum also appear among the 20 highest value product categories.
+Diesel engines, non-alcoholic beverages and piston engines also appear among the 20 highest value product categories.

 Highest Value Austrian Export Products